 Information will include methods that include child friendly, plain language to ensure everyone can understand NRCHI child safety policies and this procedure and related material will be reviewed every 12 months to ensure currency.

-All relevant policies and procedures are available on the NRCHI website, on Notice Boards or at the Administration Office.
+All relevant policies and procedures are available on the NRCHI website, from Reception or at the Administration Office.